 Ronnie Kuller is a Musician-in-Residence at Rush University Children’s Hospital.
 She is a composer, multi-instrumentalist, teaching artist, and the Artistic Director of Mucca Pazza.
 She has written music for Mucca Pazza, Theater Oobleck, The Cambrians, and the Actor’s Gym, as well as Opera-Matic, where she is an Artistic Associate, and is the accompanist and arranger for Mister Tom Musick.
 Ronnie has performed in venues all over the country, including Orchestra Hall at Chicago’s Symphony Center, Mass MoCA, Pritzker Pavillion at Millennium Park, the Watermill Center, and the Kennedy Center for the Performing Arts.
 One of her compositions was recorded onto wax cylinder at Edison National Historical Park, and was also featured on the TV show Transparent.
 Ronnie is a 2013 3Arts Awardee and a 2015 3Arts Ragdale Fellow.

 Jess is a visual artist-in-residence at Northwestern Medicine Central DuPage Hosptial, as well as a multidisciplinary artist residing in Chicago.
+She also serves in an administrative capacity as the Exhibitions and Partnerships Coordinator at Snow City Arts.
 Her artistic practice is rooted in photographic processes, functional ceramic production and fiber arts.
 Jess’s work explores deconstruction and curation of found images, establishing and manipulating a sense of place and time, exploring familial structures and the role of the artist’s hand within each piece.
 She earned her BFA at The School Of The Art Institute of Chicago in 2015.
 Jess has taught young children varying art mediums in camp and workshop settings.
 In addition to working with Snow City Arts, she also teaches both photography and ceramics at The Marwen Foundation.

 John Lyons is a filmmaker-in-residence at Ann & Robert H. Lurie Children’s Hospital of Chicago.
 John is an Emmy Award-winning documentary filmmaker and a teaching artist, who has been making films with students in the Chicago area for over 10 years with various arts organizations.
 He is a graduate of Columbia College Chicago and is also the Assistant Director of Technology and Administration at Marwen.
 When he’s not teaching, he enjoys hiking with his wife Jessica and discussing outer space with his daughters Catie and Annie.